Deeptiman/go-cache-kubernetes/README.md

 		minikube start

- - **kubectl**: The kubectl command-line tool will work to manage a Kubernetes cluster.
+ - **kubectl** command-line tool will work to manage a Kubernetes cluster.
 The tool will be used to deploy, create, analyze, inspect pods that are running under a Kubernetes cluster.

 	**Installation**